awsdocs/amazon-rekognition-developer-guide/doc_source/text-detection.md

 ## Calling the DetectText Operation<a name="text-calling-detecttext"></a>

 In the `DetectText` operation, you supply an input image either as a byte64\-encoded byte array or as an image stored in an Amazon S3 bucket\.
-For an example, see [](text-detecting-text-procedure.md)\.
+For an example, see [Detecting Text in an Image](text-detecting-text-procedure.md)\.

 The `DetectText` operation analyses the image and returns an array, TextDetections, where each element \(`[TextDetection](API_TextDetection.md)`\) represents a line or word detected in the image\.
 For each element, `DetectText` returns the following information: